-SPED 6721 Professsional Seminar 3/0/3
+SPED 6721 Professional Seminar 3/0/3

-Prerequisite: SPED 6706 or equivalent This course introduces M.Ed.
+This course introduces M.Ed.
 General Curriculum and M.Ed.
 Adapted Curriculum program requirements and exit qualifications, as well as professional and ethical issues encountered in the the field.
 It also encourages students to be come critical consumers of research by examining educational journals and by using the internet to gather information.